 Instructions

 Here is an easy Italian biscotti recipe that can be used as a base to create endless variations.
-Be sure to scroll to the bottom of the recipe where you can find other variations that can be made from this basic biscotti recipe.
+Be sure to scroll to the end of the instructions to find other variations that can be made from this basic biscotti recipe.

 Let’s begin!